ThatMatin/nvim/README.md

 - **init.lua**: Main configuration file
 - **packer.lua**: Plugin management file
 - **lsp.lua**: LSP server configurations

-Feel free to explore and customize these files to fit your needs.

-## Features

-- **Enhanced Editing Experience**: Keybindings, auto-completion, and syntax highlighting.
-- **LSP Support**: Built-in support for multiple programming languages.
-- **File Explorer**: Integrated file explorer for easy navigation.
-- **Git Integration**: Git signs and commands within Neovim.
-- **Terminal Integration**: Use Neovim as a terminal emulator.
-- **Debugger**: Full-fledged DAP integration.

-## Contributing

-If you have any suggestions or improvements, feel free to open an issue or submit a pull request.

-## Acknowledgements

-- Thanks to all the plugin authors for their amazing work.
-- Special thanks to the Neovim community for continuous support and improvements.

----

-Happy coding!

 If you have any questions or need further assistance, please feel free to reach out.